MonosLab/PassKeeper/README.md

 # Key Development Notes

+## crypto
+* It is necessary to redefine the encrypt_data, decrypt_data, and hash_data functions.
+> The encryption and hash parts must be added and developed individually.
+(By default, data is stored without encryption)
+ (* Location: src-tauri > src > module > crypto.rs )

 ## tauri.conf.json
 * tauri.conf.json : References a locally saved schema file. (src-tauri/schema/config.schema.json)
 * If issues occur after updating Tauri version with local reference, download and use the file from    https://github.com/tauri-apps/tauri/blob/dev/crates/tauri-schema-generator/schemas/config.schema.json

 ## Uncaught TypeError: Cannot read properties of undefined (reading 'core')
 * Occurrence location : const { invoke } = window.**TAURI**.core;
 * If this error occurs at the above location in devtools, you need to rebuild once more according to the comments in build.rs.